Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: simulator results

 Table~\ref{Table:s1s2} shows the optimized values of variational parameters $s_1$ and $s_2$ for the linear schedule.
-GPPs and QKPs display the similar dependences of $s_1$ and $s_2$ on the annealing time.
-For a short annealing time, $s_1 \simeq 1$ and $s_2 \simeq 0$.
-In contrast, $s_1 \simeq 0$ and $s_2 \simeq 1$ for a long annealing time.
-As the annealing time increases, $s_1$ gradually decreases, whereas $s_2$ gradually increases.
-These annealing time dependences of $s_1$ and $s_2$ are consistent with the optimal annealing paths in the continuous schedule (see Fig.~\ref{Fig:schedule}).
+GPPs and QKPs display the similar dependences of $s_1$ and $s_2$ on the operation time.
+For a short operation time, $s_1 \simeq 1$ and $s_2 \simeq 0$.
+In contrast, $s_1 \simeq 0$ and $s_2 \simeq 1$ for a long operation time.
+As the operation time increases, $s_1$ gradually decreases, whereas $s_2$ gradually increases.
+These operation time dependences of $s_1$ and $s_2$ are consistent with the optimal schedule functions in the continuous schedule (see Fig.~\ref{Fig:schedule}).